abap2UI5/docs/docs/addons/addons.md

 # Addons

-The abap2UI5 framework is designed to be minimal, including only essential features by default.
-However, if you need additional functionality, you can easily install further add-ons.
-Explore the following addons:
+The abap2UI5 framework is designed with a minimal system footprint, including only essential features by default.
+However, if you need additional functionality, you can easily install more add-ons:

 1. Runtime Typed Data [(link)](/addons/srtti)
 2. Layout-Variant-Management [(link)](/addons/layout)